 If you like your barbecue sauces a little sweet, a little fiery, and a bit exotic, try crafting up a homemade yakiniku sauce.
 Yakiniku in Japanese simply means “grilled meat”, so really the sauce says exactly what it is: grilled meat sauce.
 It’s a perfect marinade to add an Asian-inspired sweet and gingery twist (with a little crushed red pepper heat) to your steak, chicken, or pork.
 Or just use it as a drizzling or dipping sauce, as you would any other barbecue sauce.

 Homemade Yakiniku Sauce

-In a mixing bowl, add all of the ingredients and stir to combine.
+- In a mixing bowl, add all of the ingredients and stir to combine.

-Pour the sauce into a saucepan over medium heat and bring to a simmer.
+- Pour the sauce into a saucepan over medium heat and bring to a simmer.
 Once simmering, lower the heat and allow the sauce to thicken.
 While thickening, adjust the crushed red pepper, miso, and mirin (or cooking sake used) until you get your desired balance of flavor.

-Remove from the heat and allow the sauce to cool.
+- Remove from the heat and allow the sauce to cool.
 Use immediately.
 Or for best flavor, cover the yakiniku sauce and refrigerate for 2 to 3 hours to allow the flavors to meld.